The shipping was fast and the packaging was great.

 |Ships Year Round|

-Green Bulrush -Scirpus atrovirens
+Green Bulrush -Scirpus atrovirens is an Extraordinary Grass for Restoration

-Green Bulrush has a unique grass like wild look to it.
+Green Bulrush has a unique wild look to it.
 It can live for more than two years.
 It stands at about 2 - 4 inches from the ground.
 The green bulrush often has branches that contain about 5 to 18 green spikelets.
 These spikelets are about 1/2” long.
 The spikelets contain about a dozen leafy, round puffy branchlets at the top of the plant.
 These branchlets are only about 3-6 mm.

 When Green Bulrush, the branchlets have a yellow-green appearance to them, but as they mature, they begin to turn to a darker brown.
 The blooming period for the green bulrush is typical during the early summer.
 The green bulrush needs lots and lots of water.
 Therefore, the wetlands and wet soil is the best kind of dirt for the bulrush plant.
 Although, these plants are good in meadows, fields and human-made habitats.
 Many people use the green bulrush plants near lakes for restoration, ponds, and gardens.